boldbi/bold-bi-docs/docs/faq/how-to-show-timestamp-data-in-widget-title.md

 # How to show Timestamp data in widget’s title

-You can show Timestamp information in the widget’s title by using the corresponding timestamp column in [Label Parameter](/visualizing-data/working-with-widgets/configuring-label-parameters/) and that timestamp column should be present in the data source.
+You can display Timestamp information in the widget's title by utilizing the corresponding timestamp column in the [Label Parameter](/visualizing-data/working-with-widgets/configuring-label-parameters/).
+The timestamp column must be included in the data source.

 The following is the list of supported date formatting.
-If you did not apply any formatting, the actual value of the timestamp column will be rendered in the widget’s title.
+If you do not apply any formatting, the actual value of the timestamp column will be rendered in the widget's title.

 <table>
    <tr>